Blogging for Real Estate Agents

 - Opinion pieces about industry news

-Between those 10 alone there are over 1000 articles and pages I could easily write, each one of which would likely deliver a few visitors to my site every month.
+Between those 10 alone, I could easily write over 1000 articles and pages, each of which would likely deliver a few visitors to my site monthly.

 Blogging KPIs to Target

 Measuring your progress is free!
-Linking up your site onto Google Analytics is a necessary step on day 1 of your new website.
-There, you will be able to monitor a tremendous amount of information, tracking your most popular pages, traffic sources, and more.
+Linking your site to Google Analytics is necessary on day 1 of your new website.
+You can monitor a tremendous amount of information there, tracking your most popular pages, traffic sources, and more.
 You can even set up conversion tracking.

 I personally track organic unique users, though I probably should set up conversion tracking.
 I look at my most popular pages and ensure those pages are optimized and look good.

 If you are super nerdy, there is a great channel on YouTube called MeasureSchool.
-It has lots of tips on how to geek out in Google Analytics, split test, optimize, and do all sorts of stuff if you want to overthink your website.
+It has many tips on how to geek out in Google Analytics, split test, optimize, and do all sorts of stuff if you want to overthink your website.

-My recommendation is to not overthink it.
+My recommendation is not to overthink it.
 Google’s goal is to reward good content.
-You already are naturally in a niche because you are writing about hyperlocal real estate.
+You are naturally in a niche because you write about hyperlocal real estate.
 Your competition (for long-tail keywords, at least) is not major branded publishers and SEO powerhouses.
-Build good content and the audience will come.
+Build good content, and the audience will come.

 Blogging Tips for Realtors

 - Don’t Outsource Until You’re Successful.
 Creating content takes a lot of time.
 When you finally see success, time is the one thing you don’t have.
-While some might be tempted to skip the time investment and start outsourcing right away, you risk sinking a lot of money into an unproven lead generation source.
+While some might be tempted to skip the time investment and start outsourcing immediately, you risk investing a lot of money into an unproven lead generation source.
 Do it yourself first.
-Create successful examples that achieve your goal, and then use these examples to train your future hirees.
+Create successful examples that achieve your goal, and then use these examples to train your future hires.

 - Not all about SEO.
-You can repurpose content to provide to your clients (e.g. “What to expect during the home inspection”).
-Or instead of targeting Google, you can target social media with a viral click-baity piece of content.
+You can repurpose content for your clients (e.g. “What to expect during the home inspection”).
+Or, instead of targeting Google, you can target social media with a viral click-baity piece of content.
 You can even ride the wave of current events for content inspiration, though that content is usually not “evergreen” and has a short shelf life.

 - 1000+ Words.
-With the possible exceptions of neighborhood pages and builder pages, you need to be aiming for at least 1000 words in each of your blog posts.
+With the possible exceptions of neighborhood pages and builder pages, you need to aim for at least 1000 words in each blog post.
 Google is rewarding longer blog posts.
-The $20 300 word post from 2009 doesn’t cut it anymore.
+The $20 300-word post from 2009 doesn’t cut it anymore.

 Examples of Successful Real Estate Blogs